fij/btup/README.md

    * 7.2. turn on the nbextension `Table of Contents`

 8. Several notebooks will ask you to download free data that they process.
    * 8.1.
-First, please create your local folder called `data` immediately in the folder that contains this README file.
+First, please create your local subfolder called `data` in the folder that contains this README file.
    * 8.2.
-Second, download the necessary files into this `data` folder.
+Second, download the requested files into this newly created local `data` folder.

 ### (E) Recommended Further Learning:

-1. Video courses:
+1. Courses:
    * 1.1 Arzu Ozoguz: Global Financial Markets and Instruments<br/>
        https://www.coursera.org/learn/global-financial-markets-instruments
    * 1.2 Damir Filipovic: Interest Rate Models<br/>